peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 **Returns:**

-* A content disposition object, or "Attachment" if <code>dispoValue</code>
+* A content disposition object, or ContentDisposition.Attachment" if
- is empty or syntactically invalid.
+ <code>dispoValue</code> is empty or syntactically invalid.

 **Throws:**